craftcms/cms/docs/config-settings.md

 **Since**: Craft 2.2

-Whether element queries should be recorded when the [`{% cache %}`](templating/cache.md) tag is doing its thing.
+Whether element queries should be recorded when the [cache](templating/cache.md) tag is doing its thing.
 If this is set to `false`, it will be up to you to clear caches manually when making changes that would result in an element showing up within a `{% cache %}` tag where it would not have before (such as creating new entries).

 This will also prevent the “Deleting stale template caches” background task from running each time an element is saved.